Our Board of Directors

 Paul Stevenson (Director)

-Paul is acting Chief Marketing Officer and Customer Segmentation lead for Prospa Advance LTD. He was previously Qantas Airlines Group Head of Customer Insight, helping them grow customer advocacy through a major cost transformation.
+Paul is the Acting Chief Marketing Officer and Customer Segmentation Lead for Prospa Advance Ltd. He was previously Qantas Airlines Group Head of Customer Insight, helping them grow customer advocacy through a major cost transformation.
 Before that Paul has held senior roles in Foxtel, Vodafone and Virgin Media in the UK.
 Paul has a son on the autism spectrum.
-Paul joined the Board in September 2017 and is a Member of the Fundraising & Communications Committee.
+Paul was appointed to the Aspect Board in September 2017 to fill a casual vacancy and is a Member of the Fundraising & Communications Committee and the Strategy Committee.

 The process for Board nomination